 Computer baseball pioneer

 As an ORIE undergraduate, Cokins won his letter as a linebacker for legendary Cornell athlete (and later Hill St. Blues star) Ed Marinaro.
 In his junior year Cokins took a course, Bionics and Robots, with the late professor Henry David Block, who among other things wrote computer chess games.
-For the course, Cokins teamed up with classmate Peter Watzka ORIE ’71 (who led the 1971 Ivy League baseball conference in batting average), to write a computer program in COBOL and FORTRAN that simulated every at-bat for the 1969 National League season one hundred times.
+For the course, Cokins teamed up with classmate Peter Watzka ORIE ’71 (who led the Ivy League in batting average in 1971), to write a computer program in COBOL and FORTRAN that simulated every at-bat for the 1969 National League season one hundred times.
 The program used a random number generator to determine the outcomes of batter hits consistent with the player’s season batting average.

 Expert on Activity Based Costing